Condorcet Markets: Equilibrium price in Naive and Kelly markets

-Let us denote by $\linCE(\b)$ the set of investment profiles $\s$ in competitive equilibrium (under naive utilities).
-We show now that such equilibria always exist and are unique. \begin{lemma} For any $\q$ and $\b \in \B_\q$, $|NC(\b)| \geq 1$. \end{lemma} \begin{proof} We prove the claim by construction via Algorithm \ref{algo:eq}, showing that the algorithm outputs an investment profile which is in competitive equilibrium.
-The algorithm consists of two routines: lines 1-7, lines 8-21.
-We first show that the conditions of the loops of the two routines are such that an output is always obtained.
+Let us denote by $\linCE(\b)$ the set of investment profiles $\s$ in competitive equilibrium (under naive utilities) given beliefs $\b$.
+We show now that such equilibria always exist and are unique. \begin{lemma} In Naive markets, for any competence profile $\q$ and belief profile $\b \in \B_\q$, $|NC(\b)| \geq 1$. \end{lemma}

+\begin{proof} We prove the claim by construction via Algorithm \ref{algo:eq}, by showing that the algorithm outputs an investment profile which is a competitive equilibrium.

+The algorithm consists of two routines: lines 1-7, and lines 8-21.
+We first show that, via these two routines, the algorithm always yields an output: if the first routine does not return an output, the second one does.
 The two routines compare entries in two vectors: the $n$-long vector of beliefs $(b_1, \ldots, b_n)$, assumed to be ordered by decreasing values (thus, stronger beliefs first); the $n+1$-long vector $(0,\frac{1}{n}, \frac{2}{n}, \ldots, \frac{n}{n})$, ordered therefore by increasing values.
 The two vectors define two functions from $\{0, \ldots, n \}$ to $[0,1]$ (we postulate $b_0 = 1$).
-Because the first function is non-increasing, and the second one is increasing and its image contains both $0$ and $1$, there exists $i \in \{0, \ldots n \}$ such that the two segments $[b_{i+1},b_i]$ and $[\frac{i}{n},\frac{i+1}{n}]$ have a non-empty intersection.
-There are four ways in which the two segments can overlap giving rise to two exhaustive cases: $\frac{i}{n}$ lies in $[b_{i+1},b_i]$, in which case the condition of the first routine applies; or $b_{i+1}$ lies in $[\frac{i}{n},\frac{i+1}{n}]$, in which case the condition of the second loop applies.
+Because the first function is non-increasing, and the second one is increasing and its image contains both $0$ and $1$, there exists $i \in \{0, \ldots n \}$ such that the two segments $[b_{i+1},b_i]$ and $[\frac{i}{n},\frac{i+1}{n}]$ intersect.
+There are two cases: $\frac{i}{n}$ lies in $[b_{i+1},b_i]$, in which case the condition of the first routine applies; or $b_{i+1}$ lies in $[\frac{i}{n},\frac{i+1}{n}]$, in which case the condition of the second loop applies.